IWC - The International Watch CompanyCopyright © David Boettcher 2006 - 2017 all rights reserved.

 Fournitures No. 3 dated 1908 shows two different versions of each of the calibres 63 and 64, one subtitled "Modèle 1907" and the other "Modèle 1910".
 It is not immediately evident what the difference is but indicates that improved models of both calibres were introduced around this date.
 The only size listed for all four variations is 12 lignes.

 Fournitures No. 4 dated 1917 still describes the calibre 63 as "Lépine" but now describes the calibre 64 as "Savonnette et montres bracelet" (hunter and wristwatch), recognising the increasing use of this calibre in wristwatches.
-Two important new variants of the calibre 63 and 64 first appear in this catalogue; the "63 T" and "64 T".
+Two variants of the calibre 63 and 64 first appear in this catalogue, although they had been made for some years by then; the "63 T" and "64 T".
 The T stands for "tirette" which means to pull, showing that these variations had hand setting by the stem rather than by pin set or lever.
 The only size given for all four variants is 12 ligne.

 Fournitures No. 5 date 1935 shows the calibre 63 and 64 in 12 ligne size.
 The calibre 63 is described as "lépine à pousette" (pin set), the calibre 64 as "savonnette à targette (pour bracelet à pousette)" (lever set, or pin set for wristwatches).
 The catalogue also shows the stem set variant of the calibre 64, now described as "calibre 64 à tirette" rather than 64T.
 The stem set variant of the calibre 63 does not appear in this catalogue.